jgourassas/icd10cm/README.md

 ## Icd10cm

-ICD10 is an open source software web application developed in Elixir - Phoenix - Zurb Foundation
+### ICD10 is an open source software web application developed in Elixir - Phoenix - Zurb Foundation

-This module uses the ICD-10-CM (USA) and ICD-10-PCS
+* This module uses the ICD-10-CM (USA) and ICD-10-PCS.

+* Additions:
+ ** Graphical view of ICD-10-CM

 We take no father responsibility.
 The software is provided as it is